-QASH (pronounced “cash”) is the native currency for the QUOINE (pronounced “coin”) LIQUID platform.
-QUOINE is a global cryptocurrency firm looking to solve the liquidity problems that are slowly starting to surface with crypto investments.
+QASH (pronounced “cash”) is the native currency for the Quoine (pronounced “coin”) Liquid platform.
+Quoine is a global cryptocurrency firm looking to solve the liquidity problems that have surfaced with crypto investments.

 If you’ve been investing in cryptocurrency for a while, you’ve probably experienced these liquidity problems first-hand.
 Investing in anything outside of the top few coins usually involves multiple exchange accounts, transfers between them, and three-way trades between fiat, Bitcoin/Ethereum, and the coin you want.
 Cashing out into fiat is just as difficult.